 Self-compassion also emphasizes our shared humanity.
 It’s this understanding that I’m not the first person to procrastinate, nor will I be the last.
 Everyone struggles.
 That is part of the human condition.
 I’m not saying it’s a free pass for procrastination.
 You can still feel bad for procrastinating, but you don’t have to beat yourself up.
 It’s about accepting that you procrastinated, but guess what?
 Others have, too.
 Talking to others and seeking support can help you feel less alone.

-Shame tends to isolate us and make us feel like we are not like others but unproductive outliers.
+That's important because shame tends to isolate and make us feel like we are not like others but unproductive outliers.
 So self-compassion helps us accept that we’re human, we’ll make mistakes, we’ll be imperfect, and there’s no shame in that.

 Can you recommend one or two strategic tools or exercises for managing emotions that may arise while performing a task?